-Breakdown cover provides peace of mind and protects against the unforeseen costs of vehicle breakdown.
-Here’s what you need to know about breakdown assistance in Ireland and how to choose the best cover.
+Breakdown cover provides peace of mind and protects against the high costs of vehicle breakdown.
+Here’s all you need to know about breakdown assistance in Ireland and how to choose the best cover.

 It’s a type of insurance that covers repair or recovery costs if your vehicle breaks down.
 It’s also known as roadside assistance or breakdown cover.

 Although breakdown cover isn’t a legal requirement, it’s invaluable if your car gets a severe fault while you’re driving or if your vehicle simply gets a flat battery or a punctured tyre.

 If you take out cover, you pay an annual or monthly premium in return for 24/7 stress-free breakdown assistance.